PatrickLang/kubernetes-windows-dev/README.md

 #### Copying files from the build VM

 Now, it's time to use SCP to copy the binaries out.

 1. Get the SSH config with `vagrant ssh-config | Out-File -Encoding ascii k8s-dev.ssh.config`
 2. Copy the files out with SCP `scp -F .\k8s-dev.ssh.config k8s-dev:~/go/src/k8s.io/kubernetes/_output/dockerized/bin/windows/amd64/* .`

 ### Upgrading in-place

+The Windows binaries (typically in `c:\k`) can easily be replaced for testing or upgrades.
+The general process is:

+1. Copy the new binaries to an easily accessible location - Azure Files or Google Cloud Storage work great.
+2. `kubectl drain <node>`
+3. Connect to the Windows node using PowerShell remoting or Remote Desktop
+4. Run `net stop kubelet` on the Windows node
+5. Replace `kubelet.exe` and `kube-proxy.exe`
+6. Run `net start kubelet` on the Windows node
+7. `kubectl uncordon <node>`

+#### Copying binaries using Azure Files

-## Testing
+## Testing Kubernetes

+### Sources for kubetest
+> TODO git repo for test-infra

+### Building kubetest

+### Running kubetest

+#### On an existing cluster
+> TODO running kubetest against an existing cluster

+#### With a new cluster on Azure
+> TODO using kubetest to build and test a new cluster

 ## Credits